rgrohit12091-new/multilingualapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

+## Notes
+The main components in this POC are button, and app.

 ## Development server

+Please run `npm install` before starting this application.

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding